Picture source: http://independentaudit.com/tweeting-audit-findings-colour/

-By the way, check the study protocol for RBM issues as well.
+In addition, check the study protocol for RBQM issues as well.

 - Failures in risk assessments and its connection with the actions

-The risk assessment is the initial and one of the most important aspects of RBM.
+Risk assessment is the first activity and one of the most important aspects of RBQM.
 It starts with the identification of the most important processes and data points.
-Cyntegrity witnesses organizations separating risk assessment from the data quality evaluation or key risk indicators (KRIs) or mitigation action.
+Cyntegrity observes organizations disconnecting the risk assessment from the data quality evaluation or key risk indicators (KRIs) or mitigation action.
 This is a common mistake.

-A risk in its classical definition is “a probability of an event and impact of its consequences”.
+A risk in its traditional definition is “a probability of an event and impact of its consequences”.